-Alumni Spotlight: Aravind of NYC Data Science Academy
+Alumni Spotlight: Aravind K R, Data Scientist, Jio

 Aravind is no stranger to statistics and analytics - he has a Master’s degree in Statistics from Columbia and has been working as an Analyst at a global investment firm building statistical models.
 But Aravind wanted to strengthen his programming and machine learning skills, so he considered his options and chose NYC Data Science Academy to take his skillset to the next level.
 Aravind candidly answers all of our questions about why he chose a data science bootcamp over a second Master’s degree, his final projects, and how data science skills have made him a better analyst.